Mike Arnold in the News

 CBS 48 Hours

-- Trail of Tears – CBS 48 Hours (full online 2016 Episode that I’m featured prominently in): Eagle Creek Cliff Murder.
-See me in court.
+- Trail of Tears – CBS 48 Hours (full online 2016 Episode that he’s featured prominently in): Eagle Creek Cliff Murder.
+See him in court.

-- 2018 Conclusion to 48 Hours saga – “Mystery at Eagle Creek” – See me driving my little tractor.
+- 2018 Conclusion to 48 Hours saga – “Mystery at Eagle Creek” – See Mike driving his little tractor.

 Oregon Standoff/Ammon Bundy